 That’s why we’ve implemented a formal mentoring program that pairs high-potential female staff with partners (male and female) who often work in different disciplines at the firm.
 These partners provide an additional, objective perspective to emerging female leaders as they prepare for new leadership opportunities.

-Kristin Hunt, one of seven female partners elected in 2018, believes her experience with our female mentoring program was critical to her leadership development.
+Alicia Sturtevant, partner in charge of our firmwide trust tax practice, believes her experience with our female mentoring program was critical to getting her to the next step:

 Are our efforts paying off?
 You bet they are.